louis-e/NANO-SAT-01/README.md

 <img alt="Production Picture 4" src="https://github.com/louis-e/NANO-SAT-01/blob/master/img/production4.png" width="550" height="400">
 <img alt="Production Picture 5" src="https://github.com/louis-e/NANO-SAT-01/blob/master/img/production5.png" width="650" height="400">
 <img alt="Production Picture 6" src="https://github.com/louis-e/NANO-SAT-01/blob/master/img/production6.png" width="550" height="400">

+### Annotation
+This project is completely non commercial and also open source.
+Feel free to develop new functions.

+NANO-SAT-01 is only a hobby.
+I can't guarantee it will work but of course you can open a issue if you have questions or you need help.

 License